Jane Frank: Discussion of Jane Frank's work

 (3) On the essential aloneness of her vision: "The artist must create his own space, of his own time and personal vision.
 The result is not a unique image for the sake of 'newness', but rather for the sake of the artist, who must be concerned with it daily.
 These days are spent quite alone."

 These pieces of the late 1950s and 1960s never lapse into the complaisantly decorative: there is a certain deliberate instability, often even violence, that prevents that.
-This quality comes through in another remark from Dr. Stanton's book.
+This quality comes through in another remark from Stanton's book.
 She's speaking of "Crags and Crevices", but it fits many of the works: "Nothing in the painting is still, for the big forms seem to hover in mid-air, colliding as they fall.
 There are provocative and startling contrasts between passages of thin, transparent paint and thick impasto, filled with striatures left by the palette knife."

 Even 1968's "Aerial View No. 1", despite the spatial hint of the title, is far from literal.
 Certain features of structure and color render a literal interpretation of this image as an aerial landscape difficult or even impossible.
 The attempt at interpretation is both invited and repulsed.
 But by about 1970, with the "Night Landings" paintings, there was a definite shift away from the previous decade's stubbornly refractive attitude.
 The "Night Landings" offer a much more definite sense of scale and viewpoint, especially with the aid of the titles.
 "Night Landings: Nairobi" is not disorienting in the least: we know where we are; we know we're in a plane, we know the plane is landing, and we even know roughly what time it is: we are looking down, and we see vividly the city named in the title, with the surrounding land and water.

-Furthermore, the fact that we see a city down there means that - at least implicitly - there are people in this painting.
+Furthermore, the fact that we see a city down there means that – at least implicitly – there are people in this painting.